ArgKG/2021/index.md

 - Camera-ready Submission Deadline: September 30, 2021
 - Workshop: October 7, 2021

+* All submission deadlines are 11.59 pm UTC -12h (“Anywhere on Earth”).

 ## Submission Information

 - All submissions must be formatted with LaTeX using the following LaTeX source: <a href="https://github.com/akbc-conference/style-files/blob/master/akbc-latex.zip?raw=true">akbc-latex.zip</a>.